MrZuberi/OrbitScope/README.md

 # OrbitScope: An Interactive Solar System 3D asteroid tracking simulation with Live NASA Data

 OrbitScope is a desktop application built using C++ and OpenGL for exploring the solar system in real time and viewing asteroids around all planets in our solar system.
-It opens on a clean, generously spaced view of the Sun and all eight planets with their orbit paths, then lets you switch into a focused asteroid mode that isolates a single planet and shows real, live near-Earth asteroids currently approaching it, using data from NASA and JPL.
+It opens on a view of the Sun and all eight planets with their orbit paths, then lets you switch into a focused asteroid mode that isolates a single planet and shows real, live near-Earth asteroids currently approaching it, using data from NASA and JPL.
 Planetary data persists through MongoDB.

 ## Key Features

-- **Clean Overview**: The Sun and all eight planets, plus their orbit paths, always visible on launch, spaced out for clarity rather than jammed together.
+- **Clean Overview**: The Sun and all eight planets, plus their orbit paths, always visible on launch
-- **Textured, Self-Rotating Planets**: Earth, Mars, Jupiter, and every other planet render with real surface imagery and spin on their own axis, including Venus and Uranus spinning in their real retrograde direction.
-Saturn renders with a separate, textured, tilted ring.
+- **Textured, Self-Rotating Planets**: Earth, Mars, Jupiter, and every other planet render with real surface imagery and spin on their own axis
-- **Fullscreen by Default**: Launches directly into your monitor's native fullscreen resolution.
-- **Free-Flight Camera**: WASD movement, mouse look, sprinting, and scroll-wheel zoom, always active.
 - **Asteroid Mode**: Press T to isolate a single planet, starting with Earth.
-Only that planet, its real position, and the real orbital paths of every asteroid currently approaching it are shown, each asteroid rendered as a unique, randomly-shaped rocky mesh rather than a smooth sphere.
-Switch planets with Tab.
-Selecting one asteroid from the list hides every other asteroid and orbit line, leaving only that asteroid, its orbit path, and the planet it orbits, and centers the camera on it, after which you fly freely as normal.
+Only that planet, its real position, and the real orbital paths of every asteroid currently approaching it are shown
-- **Never Lose the Planet**: When you're zoomed into a single asteroid at true scale, an on-screen arrow points toward the planet whenever it drifts out of view, so you can always find your way back.
+- **Never Lose the Planet**: When you're zoomed into a single asteroid at true scale, an on-screen arrow points toward the planet whenever it drifts out of view, so you can always find your way back
-- **Live Data, Loaded in the Background**: Fetching real close-approach and orbital data from JPL never freezes the app, it loads on a background thread while you keep flying around.
+- **Live Data, Loaded in the Background**: Fetching real close-approach and orbital data from JPL never freezes the app, it loads on a background thread while you keep flying around
-- **MongoDB-Backed Persistence**: Planetary data is loaded from MongoDB on startup, with automatic seeding of default data if the database is empty.
+- **MongoDB-Backed Persistence**: Planetary data is loaded from MongoDB on startup, with automatic seeding of default data if the database is empty
-- **Graceful Fallback Everywhere**: The application runs correctly with built-in default data and flat-colored planets even with no MongoDB connection and no texture files present.

 ## Technologies Used

-- **C++17**
+- **C++**
-- **OpenGL 3.3 (Core Profile)** with multisampled anti-aliasing
+- **OpenGL** with multisampled anti-aliasing
-- **GLFW**: Windowing, fullscreen, input, OpenGL context
 - **GLAD**: OpenGL function loader
 - **GLM**: Vector and matrix math
 - **Dear ImGui**: All on-screen panels and buttons
 - **stb_image**: Planet, ring, and asteroid texture loading
 - **MongoDB C++ Driver (mongocxx / bsoncxx)**: Compiled from source via vcpkg
-- **nlohmann/json**: Parsing JPL API responses
-- **CMake**: Build system, with dependencies fetched automatically via FetchContent
-- **WinHTTP**: Native Windows HTTPS client
 - **JPL Small-Body Database Close Approach API** and **Small-Body Database API**: Live asteroid data sources
 - **C++ standard threading**: Background loading of asteroid data so the app never freezes